Disability Services for Current StudentsPage Menu

 The process below describes in detail how services can be accessed for all students with known or suspected disabilities.
 We encourage students to start the process as early as possible.
 However, students can initiate the process at any time during the semester.

-- The student with a known or suspected disability who anticipates that she or he will need accommodations in class, schedules an appointment with Becky Lawyer, manager of counseling and disability services.
+- The student with a known or suspected disability who anticipates that she or he will need accommodations in class, schedules an appointment with Becky Lawyer, director of the Academic Success Center.

 To schedule an appointment, contact:

 - At this initial meeting, the student will be asked to provide documentation of his or her disability.
 If the student does not have appropriate documentation, the Disabilities Services Manager will provide a Documentation Guidelines (pdf) form.
 If a student is meeting with the Disabilities Services Manager for the possible presence of a disability, the Disabilities Services Manager will work with the student to identify a list of referrals for assessment.

 - The student and Disabilities Services Manager will discuss the anticipated demands of the courses and the needs of the student and develop a plan for accommodations.

 - The Disability Services Manager sends a copy of the accommodation letter to student’s instructors and the student sets up a meeting with the instructor to discuss his or her needs based on the accommodation letter.

 The Office of Disability Services views all materials pertaining to a student's disability as confidential.
 All disability information for each student including documents and correspondence are considered confidential.
 Access to this information is on a need-to-know basis and only to assure appropriate accommodations.
 Student information can be released to faculty members, staff or advisors who are currently working with a student, as this does not disclose the nature of disability.